TheRenegadeCoder/sample-programs/archive/c/chapel/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Chapel:

+- Extension: .chpl
+- Naming Convention: pascal

+For example, the "Hello World" sample would be named this:

+- HelloWorld.chpl

-The following list shares details about what we're using to test all Sample Programs in Chapel.
+The following list shares details about what we're using to test all Sample Programs in Chapel:

 - Docker Image: chapel/chapel
 - Docker Tag: 1.24.1